mimomaina/JobMatching_SalaryEstimation_Model/README.md

   b.Job Matching Evaluation: Accuracy, F1-score

-Deployment Plan – Streamlit App
+4.Deployment Plan – Streamlit App

 The project will be deployed as an interactive Streamlit web application where users can enter their details and receive: